 - To replace lost government revenue, to the extent attributable to the pandemic;

 - To respond to workers performing essential work; and

 - To invest in water, sewer, and broadband infrastructure.

 It also provides special guidelines for Qualified Census Tracts and disproportionately harmed communities.

-The ARPA Toolkit breaks down the CLFRF guidelines enacted by ARPA, specifically tailored toward Indiana’s rural communities.
-Provided in the toolkit are detailed acceptable uses of funds, suggested results-based action items, and worksheets to aid recipients through the reporting requirements.
-This page will be updated regularly to accommodate with the U.S. Treasury’s amendments.
+The ARPA Toolkit provides the CLFRF guidelines enacted by ARPA, specifically tailored toward Indiana’s rural communities.
+Provided in the toolkit will be detailed acceptable uses of funds, suggested results-based action items, and worksheets to aid recipients through the reporting requirements.
+This page will be updated regularly to accommodate with the U.S. Treasury’s amendments, updates, and guidance.